mask

-The Ministry of Industry and Trade (MOIT) has released the second draft decree on goods origin (the draft).
+The Ministry of Industry and Trade (MOIT) has released the second draft decree on goods origin.
 Designed to replace Decree 31/2018/ND-CP, the draft not only serves the import-export management but also helps intercept deceptive practices related to the mislabeling of product origin.

 Businesses will be allowed to self-certify the origin of their goods, instead of having to wait for certification from state authorities.
-This change will lead to quicker market access and help reduce administrative burdens, particularly benefiting law-abiding enterprises.
+This change will enable quicker market access and help reduce administrative burdens, particularly benefiting law-abiding enterprises.
 However, businesses are obliged to satisfy strict criteria, including declaring sufficient operational capacity, maintaining clear and comprehensive records, and submitting to random inspections.
-These safeguards serve as a “filter” that promotes transparency and consumer protection, especially for health-related products such as cosmetics, pharmaceuticals and health supplements.

 Clarifying preferential and non-preferential rules of origin

-To align with the deeper economic integration and fulfill Vietnam’s commitments under next-generation Free Trade Agreements (FTAs), the draft clearly distinguishes between preferential and non-preferential rules of origin.
+To align with deeper economic integration and fulfill Vietnam’s commitments under next-generation free trade agreements (FTAs), the draft clearly distinguishes between preferential and non-preferential rules of origin.

 Accordingly, preferential rules of origin will be applied to determine whether goods qualify for tariff reduction or exemption under international agreements to which Vietnam is a contracting party, including the Generalized System of Preferences (GSP) and other unilateral preference programs.